alaghu/handsup/README.md

-A Simple Project to obtain different parts of a 'label'.
+A simple project to obtain different parts of a 'label'.
 This is my first attempt to learn Ruby (using classes, accessor methods which are all new concepts to me) using test driven Development.